-Because of COVID, there will more more logistic concerns and options in how we participate this year.
-Please plan ahead so the logistics do not take away too much from the actual dancing.
+Because of COVID-19, there will be more concerns and options.
+Please plan ahead so the logistics do not take away from the actual dancing.

 What safety protocols will you be following?

 Will you host a Zoom?

-For Site using Zoom, you will have to buy a Pro version ($14.95 USD) of Zoom for a month that allows one to do videos for more than 40 minutes.
+For GUS Sites hosting a Zoom, you will have to buy a Pro version ($14.95 USD) of Zoom for a month.
+The Pro version allows you to do Zoom for more than 40 minutes.

-We will have the Facilitator Packet ready and email it to you a few days before the GUS practice on 19 June 2021.
+We will have a final Facilitator Packet ready and email it to you a few days before the GUS practice.

 Zoom GUS site — for individuals and group GUS sites to join